 It’s true that the best time to start was 20 years ago, but the second best time to start is today.
 That idea is typically applied to people who started investing later in life to show them that it’s never too late to start.
 But it’s always the right answer to start earlier.

 You may be the one, like me, who wishes you would’ve started investing 20 years ago.
+We all wish we had invested at a young age when we’re older.
 Since we can’t go back in time as far as I know (I’m still working on it), we can at least help our children not make our mistakes.

 5. More Organized Finances